Qinbeans/html-dsl/README.md

 So why use strings to build each element?
 Ultimately everything is parsed into a string so I wanted to get straight to the point with little to no intermediate step.
 Don't get me wrong, I still have intermediate's here and there, but that's more for explicitness.
 It prevents bad [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) from being written.

 ## Development

+This is for use for contributors to the project.

 ```sh
 ./dev.sh run   # Run the project